About Li-Fraumeni Syndrome

 In rare human families that inherit a defect in p53 gene function, we see that family members develop cancer much more frequently than normal, showing how important p53 is for most of us in preventing cancer.”

 What we call Li-Fraumeni Syndrome (LFS), began as a question mark during an entirely different study on cancer.
 LFS is named after two doctors who made the connection between specific cancers in certain families.
-Now, 40 years later, through the passions and efforts of many researchers and clinicians around the world, the history, the various functions of p53, and its connection to LFS are still being uncovered.
+Now, more than 50 years later, through the passions and efforts of many researchers and clinicians around the world, the history, the various functions of p53, and its connection to LFS are still being uncovered.

 In 1967, during the course of conversation at the future NIH, Drs.
 Frederick P. Li, Joseph Fraumeni and Robert Miller noticed a particular family popped up.
 This family had three small children who had soft tissue sarcomas, a very rare type of tumor.
-When Dr. Li and Dr. Fraumeni talked to the patient’s family more, they found other cancers in other members too, such as breast cancer and sarcomas.
+When Dr. Li and Dr. Fraumeni talked to the patient’s family in more detail, they found other cancers in other members too, such as breast cancer and sarcomas.
 Three families had two siblings and one family had two cousins with sarcomas.
 Beyond that rare occurrence, three of the mothers of the sarcoma children had breast cancer.
 Further study found 24 kindreds with numerous cancers, which they labelled SBLA (Sarcoma, Breast, Leukemia, Adrenal) Syndrome, now known as Li-Fraumeni Syndrome.
 The scientific article, like the syndrome, was emphasized with a question mark.

 “Whenever possible, we collected biospecimens from family members in hopes of finding a mechanism that might explain susceptibility to such an array of different tumors.
 Success was limited until 1990 when a study was conducted with Stephen Friend and David Malkin at Harvard, along with Louise Strong at M.D.
 Anderson.
 The study found germline mutations of the p53 tumor suppressor gene in several consecutive families.
 The syndrome continues to be of special interest to basic and clinical scientists, especially since somatic mutations of p53 are known to occur in a high proportion of cancer patients in the population.”